-The subject land is zoned 'Existing Use exception 2 (EU-2)' and contains regulated area as identified by the local conservation authority.
+The subject land is zoned 'Hamlet Residential First Density (HR1)' and 'Existing Use (EU)', and the northern portion of the land contains regulated area as identified by the local conservation authority.

 The 'Existing Use (EU)' zone states that no land shall be used and no building or structures shall be erected, used, or altered in the 'Existing Use (EU)' zone except for any use existing as of the date of the passing of the Zoning By-law.
-The site-specific exception 2 (EU-2) recognizes a minimum lot frontage of 15 m (49 ft) and minimum lot area of 2.8 ha (6.9 ac).
 Any new development requires an amendment to the zoning by-law.

-The regulated areas are delineated by shading on Schedule A - Key Map U-12 Popular Hill - Coldstream.
+The regulated areas are delineated by shading on Schedule A - Key Map U-12 Poplar Hill - Coldstream.
 Applications for building permits will be referred to the conservation authority having jurisdiction for review prior to issuing the permit.

-The applicant has requested to rezone the northerly portion of the land to 'Hamlet Residential First Density (HR1)' where development will occur, and the southerly portion of the land to 'Open Space (OS)' to reflect the natural heritage features and floodplain.
+The applicant has requested to rezone the southerly portion of the land from 'Existing Use (EU)' to 'Hamlet Residential First Density (HR1)' which will be consistent with the northern portion of the subject land.